-Starting this spring, the coffee and donut chain is expanding its dairy-free options with HP Hood-owned oat milk brand, Planet Oat.
-Customers will be able to order it in hot and iced lattes, coffee, cold brew, and frozen drinks.
+It expanded its dairy-free options with HP Hood-owned oat milk brand, Planet Oat.
+Customers can order the plant-based milk in hot and iced lattes, coffee, cold brew, and frozen drinks.
 It’s the first new vegan milk on Dunkin’s menu since it launched almond milk in 2014.

 Oat Milk’s Takeover